intentor/anlog/README.md

 `2018-03-29 22:22:07.656 [INF] c=Program.Main:17 key=value`.

-This is the default formatter and no configuration is required for using it.
+This is the default formatter for all sinks.

 #### Formats